aroucadi/evermore_app/recall-mvp/docs/PRODUCT/05_launch_growth/retention_canvas.md

-# Recall Retention Canvas
+# Evermore Retention Canvas

 ---

 ## Retention Model

-Recall has two retention surfaces that must be optimized together:
+Evermore has two retention surfaces that must be optimized together:

 1. **Senior retention**: Seniors continuing to engage in sessions
 2. **Family retention**: Families continuing to pay and engage with dashboard